Everything You Need to Know About the Psoas Major

-Many yoga exercises seek to re-balance, care for and strengthen the muscle of the soul or the psoas major.
+Many yoga exercises seek to re-balance, care for and strengthen the psoas major.

 - A “liberated” psoas will help us to strengthen our muscles, feel our legs lighter and our pelvis more flexible, agile…

-- So, the ideal thing is to practice at least an hour a day of appropriate stretches.
+- So, the ideal thing is to practice appropriate stretches every single day.

 Bring your knee to your chest, or lie face down while you rotate your hips and move your knee to one side and then the other.

-As we said, any yoga exercise will be positive and beneficial for you, and you will also improve the function of your abdominal organs, caring for your breathing, digestion, and heart.
+As we said, any yoga exercise will be positive and beneficial for you.
+You will also improve the function of your abdominal organs, caring for your breathing, digestion and heart.

-To conclude, it’s never too much to care day-to-day for these muscles that, without us even realizing it, do so much for our well-being.
+In conclusion, we can never do too much for these muscles that do so much for our well being.

-For many oriental philosophies, the psoas or muscle of the soul is the organ that channels energy and connects us to the earth; it is the structure that gives us balance and vitality.
+For many oriental philosophies, the psoas major is the organ that channels energy and connects us to the earth; it is the structure that gives us balance and vitality.

 So why not care for it a bit better?
 The effort is worth it.It might interest you...